openshift-pipelines/tkn-autogenerate/README.md

 # tkn autogenerate - Generate PipelineRun for [Pipelines-as-Code](https://pipelinesascode.com) automagically 🪄

+> [!IMPORTANT]
+> tkn-autogenerate is an experimental project and is not officially supported by Red Hat.

 ## Description

 `tkn-autogenerate` will inspect a repository and try to guess which tasks to